Dan has been a homeowner for some 40 years and has nearly always done his own repair and improvement tasks. He is a licensed electrician.

 One of the first things the new oscillating tool was used for was to trim the bottom of a door molding so that new hardwood flooring could be put down.
 I have done this in the past with a small handsaw, but it is very difficult to get the work done without gouging the wall badly.

 When using the smaller saw blade, the Sonicrafter made easy work of the task.
 It took only a few seconds, and the cut was made to the perfect height without any damage to walls or flooring.
 This cutting blade is obviously not designed for heavy or longterm use, but for quick shallow cuts, it can't be beat.

 Removing Old Caulking

 The next opportunity came a few days later when the exterior of the house needed some new paint.
 The old caulking had to be removed and replaced as it was crumbled and nearly worthless; it seemed the perfect chance to try out the scraper function of the Sonicrafter.
 I have done this job before and while some of the caulk always comes off very easily, some is quite difficult to remove.

 The tool has been used several times for sanding/grinding projects.
-An old toolbox, given to me as a gift by my children needed cleaned out, sanded and re-finished.
-One workbench surface had a corrosive substance spilled on it and left and some grout needed cleaned out for brick replacement.
+An old toolbox, given to me as a gift by my children needed cleaned out, sanded, and re-finished.
+One workbench surface had a corrosive substance spilled on it and some grout needed cleaned out for brick replacement.